jeff-jackson-dfo/reproducible-gully-report/README.md

 # reproducible-gully-report
-This repository used scripts in the R language within RStudio to create a reproducible Fisheries and Oceans Canada technical report on the [Gully MPA](https://www.dfo-mpo.gc.ca/oceans/mpa-zpm/gully/index-eng.html).
+This repository used scripts in the [R language](https://cran.r-project.org/) within [RStudio](https://rstudio.com/) to create a reproducible [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) technical report on the [Gully MPA](https://www.dfo-mpo.gc.ca/oceans/mpa-zpm/gully/index-eng.html).

 The [renv](https://rstudio.github.io/renv/index.html) package was used to start a clean R environment with nothing but the base R packages.
-This package is used to manage all of the R packages that get installed so that the environment used to create the Gully technical report is documented so that it can be reused in future years.
+This package is used to manage all of the R packages that got installed so that the environment used to create the Gully technical report was documented so that it can be reused in future years.

 The [csasdown](https://github.com/pbs-assess/csasdown) package was the foundational package used for creating the final PDF version of the technical report.